N4fta/RSS-Hamster/README.md

 ![screenshot](readme-images/WinForms.png)

 > **Note:**
-> I was not able to get more screenshots of the WinForms app since the database is down and I don't have access to the database anymore
+> I was not able to get more screenshots of the WinForms app since the database is down, and I don't have access to the database anymore.

 ## Retrospective

 This project was done in parallel with [ZooBaazar](https://github.com/N4fta/ZooBaazar) and as can be seen, it is a lot easier to work alone as a beginner.
-Thankfully I learned ways to plan and collaborate this semester and my next group project went much better.
+Thankfully, I learned ways to plan and collaborate this semester, and my next group project went much better.

 This project helped me learn the importance of design.
-Before the colour pallete become what it is, I used a grey on black pallete and the feedback was much worse than after the design change, even though the websites function were basically the same.
+Before the colour pallet become what it is, I used a grey on black pallet and the feedback was much worse than after the design change, even though the website's function was basically the same.
 To clients, what they see is more important than what is beneath.

-I also learned more complex systems, relational databases, comlex queries which I used to create an "algorithm", essentially a more complex query.
+I also learned more complex systems, relational databases, advanced queries which I used to create an "algorithm", essentially a more complex query.
 And packages.
 Libraries made by other developers are as powerful as they are dangerous.
 This time I only used 2 big ones and that helped a lot.
-However when I later used Node.js for the first time I ended up with 104 packages and half of them had vulnerabilities.
-Truly a powerful but deadly tool.
+However, when I later used Node.js for the first time I ended up with 104 packages and half of them had vulnerabilities.
+Truly, a powerful but deadly tool.

 The last big topic I leaned about was testing.
 This is a life-saver.
-Although they are painfully dull and time consuming to make they are essential to keep a project secure and make sure nothing breaks with new changes.
+Although they are painfully dull and time-consuming to make, they are essential to keep a project secure and make sure nothing breaks with new changes.
 A very valuable tool.

 ## Credits